-With the New York City Marathon only a month away, race season is in full swing.
-Whether you consider yourself new to the running scene or a seasoned vet, it's never too early to start training for one of Fall or Winter's big races.
+Race season is in full swing, and whether you consider yourself new to the running scene or a seasoned vet, it's never too early to start training for one of Fall or Winter's big races.
 From a 5K and beyond, here are all the tips and training plans you need to make yourself race ready.

 The Beginning: 5K